technicoll/workshop-3-technicoll/activities/activity-1/activity-1_start.md

 ---

-## Step 1 – Set Up Your Environment (then restart kernel)
+## Step 1 – Verify your environment (then restart kernel)

-**Cell 1 – Install packages**

-Create a new Code cell and enter the following:

-    !pip uninstall -y mlflow mlflow-skinny mlflow-tracing transformers || true !pip install "nvidia-ml-py3<8.0,>=7.352.0" "transformers<4.50,>=4.38.0" "mlflow==2.15.1" pandas scikit-learn print("Installed requirements.
-Please restart the kernel now.")

-Verify this was successful by looking for the final output line `Installed requirements.
-Please restart the kernel now.`

-*After* this runs, go to **Kernel → Restart Kernel**.
+You should already have the venv activated and dependencies installed (per the README).
+Ensure your notebook is using that venv’s kernel, then verify:

-**Cell 2 – Verify**
+**Cell 1 – Verify**

-Create another new Code cell:
+Create a new Code cell:

 ```python
 import sys, platform